 You can take your own time to complete the course, and any work experience or on-the-job sports reporting you do will help you to learn and practice your skills.

-The course materials you will receive for this module are: Sports journalism course disc, match footage and Sports Journalism: A practical introduction textbook by Phil Andrews.
+The course materials you will receive for this module are: Sports journalism course USB stick, match footage and Sports Journalism: A practical introduction textbook by Phil Andrews.

 To order, click here.